Anglo-Egyptian War: British bombardment and ‘Urabi's response

 The British fleet bombarded Alexandria from 11 to 13 July and then occupied it with marines.
 The British did not lose a single ship, but much of the city was destroyed by fires caused by explosive shells and, according to contemporary British sources, by ‘Urabists seeking to ruin the city that the British were taking over.
 Tewfik Pasha, who had moved his court to Alexandria during the unrest, declared ‘Urabi a rebel and formally deposed him from his positions within the government.

-‘Urabi's response

-‘Urabi then reacted by obtaining a fatwa from Al Azhar shaykhs which condemned Tewfik as a traitor to both his country and religion, absolving those who fought against him.
+After this bombardment, the two anarchist factions reunited; the faction of Andrea Costa, who had left Egypt in June, returned to the country.
+Meanwhile, ‘Urabi then reacted by obtaining a fatwa from Al Azhar shaykhs which condemned Tewfik as a traitor to both his country and religion, absolving those who fought against him.
 ‘Urabi also declared war on the United Kingdom and initiated conscription.